mohit1997/DZip/README.md

 bash get_data.sh
 ```

-For the PhiQ quality score, a zipped file is provided directly.
+For the PhiX virus quality scores data, a zipped file is provided directly.

 ### Running models
 #### There are two ways of running DeepZip